Tuesday, September 30, 2025

 Arden Schneider (LB)

-Camille Beckwith (CS)
+Camille Beckwith (LB)

 Jeremiah Sullivan (CS)